julemonade/MySQL/README.md

 **Welcome to my GitHub repository dedicated to MySQL!**
-Here, you will find a collection of files related to databases and SQL queries.
+Here, you will find two collections of files related to databases and SQL queries.
+This repository is divided into two folders, by courses where I studied.

-This repository contains two important database files:
+In **A. Rusau folder** contains two important database files:
 - Hogwarts characters
 - Hogwarts library